Lumens, Candela, Lux, what does it all mean?

 Lux = candela/ (distance (m)^2)

 So one can see that for every meter we move away from the source, lux is cut in half.
-It’s an logarithmic equation.
+It’s a logarithmic equation.
 Lux meters are cheap ways for us to figure out the lighting power of a lamp, as well as backtrack the numbers to determine the beam pattern effectiveness, beam width, and where energy is spread around in a beam pattern.
-You will often find legitimate companies rating their lux at 10 meters, this is a fairly industry accepted standard for both automobile and bikes.
+You will often find legitimate companies rating their lux at 10 meters, this is a fair industry accepted the standard for both automobile and bikes even this is also considered for the mountain bike lightings.